apache/dolphinscheduler/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG] bug title "
+title: "[Bug][Module Name] Bug title "
-labels: bug
 assignees: ''

 ---

-*For better global communication, please give priority to using English description, thx! *
+**For better global communication, Please describe it in English.
+If you feel the description in English is not clear, then you can append description in Chinese(just for Mandarin(CN)), thx! **
 **Describe the bug**
 A clear and concise description of what the bug is.